microsoft/Flash_University/CLR_via_CSharp/21_GarbageCollection/GarbageCollection.md

 ### Gen 0
-Objects added to hep that have never been exampined
+Objects added to hep that have never been exampined Examined every time

 ### Gen 1
 Objects added to heap that have survived > 0 and < 2 marks

 ### Gen 2
 Objects added to heap that have survived >=2 marks.

+// TODO GC.collect example of changing memory locations of a type

+## Pinning